 ✅ Golden Circle – Þingvellir National Park, Gullfoss waterfall, Geysir geothermal area, Kerid crater, Faxi waterfall, and Efstidalur dairy farm

-✅ 2 day guided South Coast tour including Seljalandsfoss and Skógarfoss waterfalls, Reynisfjara Black Sand Beach, Vík Village, Jökulsárlón & Diamond Beach
+✅ 2 day guided South Coast tour including Seljalandsfoss and Skógarfoss waterfalls, Reynisfjara Black Sand Beach, Vík Village, DC-3 plane wreck, Jökulsárlón & Diamond Beach

 ✅ Relax at the Blue Lagoon with transportation and admission fee included

 ✅ Professional English speaking guide on all tours

 ✅ Accommodation included

 ✅ Standard accommodation in Reykjavik for 3 nights with breakfast

 ✅ One night in a comfortable country hotel

 ✅ A return transportation from the airport to your accommodation in Reykjavik

 ✅ Guided Golden Circle tour on a minibus (upgrades available with additional activities)